 However things went wrong.
 I had an unexpected crisis with my cash flow.
 I found a safe harbour for Ocean Child (Yamba) then I flew back to my home town of Hobart to sort out my business affairs.
 Ky came with me, as was a great help in many ways.

-My intention was to sail to New Zealand, and spend the autumn around Whangarei.
-However Ocean Child's progress in early 2017 was beset by mechanical problems (anchor winch and gearbox).
+Early in 2017 my intention was to sail to New Zealand, and spend the autumn around Whangarei.
+However Ocean Child's progress was beset by mechanical problems (anchor winch and gearbox).
 Samantha, Josh and Monique helped me move Ocean Child from Yamba to Port Stephens, and Graham Breeze helped me move her from Port Stephens back to her home port of Hobart.
 We arrived in Hobart at the end of April, with a small oil leak from the gearbox unresolved.
 Ocean Child is currently berthed in the DSS marina at Sandy Bay.

-Now (June July 2017) I am interested in local sailing... there are many interesting and beautiful coasts close to Hobart, suitable for trips from one day to one week.
-After July, my current plan is to fly to New Zealand to visit friends, then perhaps explore the Greek Islands by foot and by ferry.
-Islands around Croatia and Turkey also sound inviting.
+Now (July August 2017) I am interested in local sailing... there are many interesting and beautiful coasts close to Hobart, suitable for trips from one day to one week.

 Ideally, I would like to travel with a person interested in nature conservation, photography, ocean life, whales, snorkelling and diving.
 This person must be a non-smoker, and must enjoy cooking.
 SCUBA experience would definitely be useful (although there is no compressor on board).